 I’m getting a divorce, how can I make sure I’m financially protected?

 In general, one spouse will earn more than the other.
-On average men earn 17.3% more than women (the gender pay).
+On average men earn 17.3% more than women (the gender pay gap).
 In our experience, two factors may increase financial inequality when it comes to divorce.
 Firstly, if one of you has taken time out to raise the children, it may lead to a gap in pension contributions and your state pension entitlement; more often the difference is felt more acutely by women.
-Secondly, if your religious marriage is not registered, the law may consider your relationship as one of co-habitees (a non-marriage) which means you will have no entitlement to property, finances or pensions etc.
+Secondly, if your religious marriage is not registered, the law may consider you co-habitees in a ‘non-marriage’, leaving you with no automatic legal entitlement to property, finances or pensions etc.

 - Being unaware of the total size of their marital debt i.e. mortgage, car financing, credit cards, loans